ahmadhaj-rick/bst-hash-based-set/ProjectTemplate.md

 <img src="https://snipboard.io/297OuF.jpg" width="400"/>

-While dictionary and list, to find out top ten using thier occurence frequency. we check for thier lenght, and if we dont have it we add to the dic other wise we increase the frequency
+While dictionary and list, to find out top ten using thier occurence frequency. we check for thier lenght, and if we dont have it we add to the dic other wise we increase the frequency.

 <img src="https://snipboard.io/N8wu96.jpg" width="400"/>